 - Medication side effects

-While it can be difficult to be the target of an outburst or parental anger, it can help you avoid taking it too personally if you can step into their shoes.
-Try to see what may be driving their behavior.
+While it can be difficult for family members to be the target of emotional outbursts or abusive behavior, it can help you avoid taking it too personally if you can step into their shoes.
+It’s important for family caregivers to try to see what may be driving the aggressive behavior in their aging parent.

-Let’s take a deeper look into a few sources of senior outbursts.
+Let’s take a deeper look into a few sources of what may be causing these senior outbursts.

 Realizing Their Own Mortality